jaumesegarra/xtuff/README.md

 With xtuff you can create new custom components, services, etc .. for your application dynamically.

-Just create its templates on xtuff's templates folder (`_templates_`) of your package, and run the command after that.
+Just create its templates on xtuff's templates folder of your package, and run the command after that.

-EASY!
+**EASY!**

 ## Installation
 ```